-The findings were similar to conclusions from other research on the effect of gender in court judgements in cases dealing with employment issues, the Boyd study said.
-Their research also suggested that as the backgrounds and experiences of judges widens, so does the range of ideas and information brought to the judicial process.
+The findings were similar to conclusions from other research on the effect of gender in court judgments in cases dealing with employment issues, the Boyd study said.
+Their research also suggested that as the backgrounds and experiences of judges widen, so does the range of ideas and information brought to the judicial process.

 Though the Wisconsin Supreme Court may be a ground-breaker in gender makeup, it is not racially diverse.
 All the justices are white.
 That characteristic concerns Geske.

 “We need people of color up there,” she said.
 “That’s a sadness for me.
 Hopefully that will happen.”

 The highest courts in all 50 states have five, seven or nine judges, and the only state high courts that come close to Wisconsin’s gender makeup are in Oregon and Washington.

 Five of Oregon’s seven judges are female, while six of Washington’s nine are.

 Georgia and Mississippi have the lowest ratio of female judges on their highest courts.
 Both have one among their nine justice seats.

 The seven justices on Wisconsin’s high court serve 10-year terms before they must face reelection.
 They earn an annual salary of $159,297.

 Should the Wisconsin Supreme Court become all female in 2020, it actually won’t be the first state Supreme Court in the history of the U.S. to consist of all women.
 In 1925, Texas temporarily convened a Supreme Court of three women justices to hear a case from which the court’s three permanent judges, all men, had recused themselves.
 The temporary court was disbanded after it made its ruling a few months after its inception.